Green Flash at Sunset: What It Is, Why It Happens, and How to See One

 Types of Green Flashes

-• Inferior Mirage: These more common flashes are oval and flat, occurring close to sea level when the water surface is warmer than the air.
+• Inferior mirage flash.
+The most common kind.
+The flash is oval and flat, occurring close to sea level when the water surface is warmer than the air above it.

-• Mock Mirage: These flashes appear in thin, pointy strips, lasting 1-2 seconds and occur higher in the sky when the water surface is colder than the air above.
+• Mock mirage flash.
+The flash appears in thin, pointed strips, lasts one to two seconds, and occurs higher in the sky when the water surface is colder than the air above.

-• Green Ray: The rarest type of green flash to witness occurs when a beam of green light shoots straight up from the green flash immediately after the Sun sets.
-This is caused by a combination of hazy air and one of the other three types of flashes.
+• Green ray.
+The rarest type.
+A beam of green light shoots straight up from the green flash immediately after the Sun sets.
+Caused by a combination of hazy air and one of the other three flash types.

 Where Did The Name Come From?

-The green flash’s name may be attributed to French writer, Jules Verne’s 1882 novel, Le Rayon-Vert (The Green Ray), in which the heroine searches for a mysterious phenomenon of unambiguous fascination.
-Verne describes the color as “a green in which no artist could ever obtain on his palette.”
+The phrase entered popular language through French writer Jules Verne’s 1882 novel Le Rayon-Vert (The Green Ray), in which the heroine searches for the elusive flash.
+Verne described the color as “a green which no artist could ever obtain on his palette.”
+Verne did not invent the phenomenon.
+He drew on existing sailor lore from the British and French navies, and the book turned a niche maritime observation into a literary symbol of pure, unrepeatable beauty.

 Green Flash Lore